Shank-001/nafath/README.md

   config.app_url = 'https://nafath.api.elm.sa/stg/'
 end
 ```
-Or else add set these variables in `.env` file.
+Or else add these variables in `.env` file.
 (Please prefer this for now. 🙂)

 ```ruby
 NAFATH_APP_ID  = 'Your App ID'